 Staring in August 2019, Alex Roa started Hope United as a way to change unite people around the idea of hope.
-The organization started as a leadership training program for high school students, where volunteers would meet at various charity organizations and mentor children with an art therapy book designed by Mr. Roa himself.
+The organization started as a leadership training program for high school students, where volunteers would meet at various charity organizations and mentor children with an art therapy book designed by Roa himself.
 The organization targeted children who had had significant hardships, from kids with life-threatening cancers to orphans.
 The slogan for the company was “Our Youth is Our Future”, signaling the importance of raising young leaders around helping children who had hardship.
-The organization then expanded across the country through it’s high school club associate programs, with active clubs to this day.
+The organization then expanded across the country through its high school club associate programs, with some clubs still active to this day.

-Due to the COVID-19 pandemic, events were no longer a viable way of serving the country’s youth.
+Due to the COVID-19 pandemic, events were no longer a viable way of serving the country’s youth with in-person volunteer groups.
 The company is currently undergoing a restructuring and repurposing process.

 Spectrum X Entertainment LLC

 Started with childhood friend Maxwell Rodney in late 2019, SpectrumXE was founded to cultivate Houston’s underground talent by providing a larger platform and proper resources.
 The group started with managing three artists, VNO, Saint, and Sinoda.
 The group would expand to a team of 7, with associated acts.
 SpectrumXE would go on to host live events, concerts, and parties.